datacamp-content/courses-introduction-to-shell/chapter4.md

 ```

 --- type:NormalExercise lang:shell xp:100 skills:1 key:e925da48e4
-## Shell variables
+## How else does the shell store information?

-The other kind of variable is called a *shell variable*,
+The other kind of variable is called a **shell variable**,
 which is like a local variable in a programming language.

 To create a shell variable,